 A fourth told me that the Mideast drama doesn't really affect you.
 You respect what others say and feel, but it doesn't much land for you as an American.
 We are #StrongerTogether, but don't feel connected.

-Each of these is a sadness, a solitude, and it breaks my heart.
+Each of these is a sadness, a solitude.
+All of them break my heart.

-I feel all of them, and with all of you.
-All of them are wherever Jews live around the world.
+I feel all of them, and I feel all of you.
+All of these perspectives are wherever Jews live around the world.
 That very fact proves, as Talmud puts it (Sanhedrin 27b), שֶׁכָּל יִשְׂרָאֵל עֲרָבִים זֶה בָּזֶּה / "that all Israel is mixed together."
-When half of world Jews live in Israel in constant anxiety; when Judaism's flag also is the State of Israel's flag; when critique of Israel sparks anti-Jewish violence; when academics and artists turn on Jews – not Israel's government, but Jews – in the false name of liberalism, it is painfully clear: we're in it together.
+When half of world Jews live in Israel in constant anxiety; when Judaism's flag also is the State of Israel's flag; when critique of Israel sparks anti-Jewish violence; when academics and artists turn on Jews – not Israel's government, but Jews – in the false name of liberalism, it is painfully clear that we're in it together.

 And, we must defend ourselves: that, too, is just.
 No valid morality I know obliges any person or any group to be sitting ducks or pacifists amidst hateful hell-bent aggression.
-Israel has a moral and legal right to defend herself against terror and hate-fueled destruction.
+Israel as a nation, and Jews as a people, have a moral and legal right to defend against terror and hate-fueled destruction.

-First, Judaism's double identity as a world religion and a people – our universal character and our particular one.
-Judaism proclaims itself to be highly ethical, and her history, at her best, shows deep and profound self-awareness and self-critique in service of putting morality first.
+First, Judaism's double identity as a world religion and a people – our universal character and our particularistic one.
+Judaism proclaims itself to be highly ethical.
+Jewish history, at our best, shows deep and profound self-awareness and self-critique in service of putting morality first.
 Moral universalism is our dignity and strength.

 At the same time, whatever our beliefs, we call ourselves "Members of the Tribe" for a reason.
 Whoever we are, our creed and identity bind us together in a common fabric of history and ultimately shared interest and shared fate.
-Jews around the world are strikingly different in race, ethnicity, religious practices and culture – historically divided into 12 tribes, today as wonderfully diverse as just about any group – and yet we are Members of the Tribe.
+Jews around the world are strikingly different in race, ethnicity, belief, practice and culture – historically divided into 12 tribes, today as diverse as just about any group – yet we are Members of the Tribe.
 One people small yet global, different but same.

-So long as Jews collectively were exiled and weak, moral universalism and tribal particularism could co-exist with only the relatively infrequent friendly squabble.
+So long as Jews collectively were exiled and weak, moral universalism and tribal particularism could co-exist with only the relatively infrequent philosophical skirmish.

 But no longer are Jews collectively exiled and weak.
 Jews in Israel now get to ask: is there a Jewish way to build roads? collect taxes? fight terror?
-Can Jews be a light to the world while living under the gun?
-Moral universalism and tribal particularism now more directly conflict, and the whole world seems to have a front-row seat.
+Can Jews be a "light unto the world" while living under the gun?
+Can anyone?
+Moral universalism and tribal particularism now more directly clash, and the whole world seems to have a front-row seat.

 Recently my colleague Jay Michaelson ran an opinion piece on some of the implications: